solana-foundation/developer-content/content/guides/token-extensions/transfer-hook.md

 }
 ```

 In this function you can now add your additional logic.
-For example you could
+For example, you could
 let the transfer fail whenever an amount is transferred that is bigger than 50
 like so: